 the staircases were barely identifiable in the rubble and the fountains were dry; Vasi added a technical drawing of the main fountain to the plate.

 Pigneto means pinewood and the etching shows the casino surrounded by pine trees; its location was rather remote, at the end of Valle dell'Inferno, a depression between the Vatican and Monte Mario; its name means Hell's Valley, but it is a corruption of vallis infera (low valley).

 The small late XIXth century map below shows; 1) site of Casino Sacchetti; 2) Monte dei Ciocci; 3) S. Pietro; 4) Villa Mellini (Monte Mario).
 3) and 4) are covered in other pages.

-The development of modern Rome has not completely obliterated the countryside aspect of the area between the Vatican and the site of the former Casino Sacchetti; the ruins of the building were removed after 1861 when the property was bought by the Torlonia.
+The development of modern Rome has not completely obliterated the countryside aspect of the area between the Vatican and the site of Casino Sacchetti; the ruins of the building were removed after 1861 when the property was bought by the Torlonia.

-The name of this small hill and of Casale Ciocci, a former farmhouse, are a corruption of Ciocchi (It. chi = kee; It. ci = tchee) del Monte, the family of Pope Julius III to whom the area belonged in the XVIIth century; the hill was spared intensive development because it houses an agricultural high school.
+The name of this small hill and of Casale Ciocci, a former farmhouse, are a corruption of Ciocchi (It. chi = kee; It. ci = tchee) del Monte, the family of Pope Julius III to whom the area belonged in the XVIth century; the hill was spared intensive development because it houses an agricultural high school.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: